muhammadanasajjad/logicGates/README.md

 ## Overview

 The Digital Logic Simulator is an interactive tool that allows users to design, simulate, and analyze digital circuits.
-Users can create circuits using basic logic gates such as AND, OR, NOT, XOR, NAND, NOR, and XNOR, as well as more complex components like flip-flops and custom reusable chips.
+Users can create circuits using basic logic gates such as AND, OR, NOT, XOR, NAND, NOR, and XNOR, as well as more complex components like flip-flops and custom reusable chips. **Give it a [try](https://digital-logic-simulator.web.app/)!**

 ## Features

 -   **Drag-and-drop interface** for placing and connecting logic gates
 -   **Live simulation** of circuit behavior
 -   **Custom component creation** to save and reuse circuit designs

+## Upcoming Features

--   **Truth table generation** for circuit analysis
+-   **Truth table generation** for circuit analysis (COMING SOON)
 -   **Export and import functionality** to save and share circuit designs
--   **Support for combinational and sequential logic**

 ## Installation